thecdil/sediment/_tributaries/land.md

 "Many Navajos consider specific rock formations, including Tsé Naní' áhígíí 'actual incarnate forms of Navajo gods.'
 Native peoples from the Navajo Mountain area...claim that 'geological formations in the Rainbow Bridge area...held positions of central importance in the religion of Navajo peoples,' and various tribal groups had constructed shrines in the vicinity of the bridge for centuries...Tsé Naní' áhígíí is linked  to Navajo origin stories...Navajo Holy Beings placed the magic rainbow in the safest place they could imagine...it was a place of refuge, where many Navajos fleeing Kit Carson's violent campaign to destroy their homelands between 1863 and 1864 hid.”
 (Bsumek 68)

-{% include feature/image-gallery.html objectid="sediment69" caption=false%}
+{% include feature/image-gallery.html objectid="sediment69 caption=false%}

 ### Canyons

+{% include feature/image-gallery.html objectid="sediment17;sediment139" caption=false %}
-{% include feature/image-gallery.html objectid="sediment17" caption=false %}
+{% include feature/image-gallery.html objectid="sediment121" caption=false %}

 "An adequate conception of the ruggedness of this particular region cannot be conveyed in words," wrote Earl Morris during his 1921 expedition into Forbidding Canyon.
 Morris had joined Charles L. Bernheimer's expedition to find an easier route between the main stem of the Colorado River and Rainbow Bridge, a natural arch which has captivated and drawn humans to it for millenia and is sacred for many Indigenous groups including the Navajo, Hopi, San Juan Southern Paiute, Kaibab Paiute, and White Mesa Ute.
 The group found little hope that Forbidding Canyon would make for an easier journey as it formed "a maze of tortuous canons winding in and out among dumpling-like knobs of rock, too hopelessly rough to be crossed" according to Morris.
 Eventually the group returned with dynamite to blast obstacles from their path.
 This trail became known as the Bernheimer trail.
 Forbidding Canyon flooded deep with water after Glen Canyon Dam was built, and it has now become the most visited tributary of Glen Canyon as 200,000-300,000 tourists motor boat through it to visit Rainbow Bridge.